 In the Kitchen with Des Harris: Beef Sirloin Two Ways

-As Executive Chef at the The Hunting Lodge, Des Harris knows how to get the absolute best out of every cut of meat.
+As Executive Chef at The Hunting Lodge, Des Harris knows how to get the absolute best out of every cut of meat.
 He has outlined two different ways to achieve a perfectly cooked beef sirloin – using a convection oven and the Sous Vide method.

 Beef is best eaten at the core temperature of somewhere between 53–55 degrees.
-55 degrees is a medium doneness, which Des believes to be the most tender.
+55 degrees is medium doneness, which Des believes to be the most tender.

 Cooking time: Approximately 50 minutes

 Pre-seal the seasoned, room temperature joint of beef